KRISWIU/cs326-final-tet/docs/milestone2.md

 - PUT - Changes existing data
 - DELETE - Deletes existing data

-All methods will return JSON objects with information about the request.
-In the event of failure or something not existing, an empty JSON object will be returned instead.
+All methods will return JSON objects with the requested information.
+In the event of failure, an object with only the `error` field will be returned, with a string detailing the error.
+This string is often safe to print and show to the end user.

 Common parameters:
 - `artwork` - integer artwork id.
 Unique for each artwork.